Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 - Confirm your balance transfer has been processed.
 Many business balance transfer credit cards take up to 14 days to process a balance transfer request.
-After two weeks have passed, call your old credit card issuers to make sure they’ve been paid off by your new credit card provider.
+After two weeks, call your old credit card issuers to make sure they’ve been paid off by your new credit card provider.

 - Make timely payments.
-A lot of credit card providers allow you to sign up for autopay, which makes paying your credit card bill one less thing on your business’s monthly to-do list.
+A lot of credit card providers allow you to sign up for autopay, making paying your credit card bill one less thing on your business’s monthly to-do list.

 - Avoid using your card to make new purchases.
-If you got the business balance transfer credit card in order to pay off your business’s debt faster and more cheaply, try to avoid using the card for new purchases until after you’ve paid down the balance.
+If you got the business balance transfer credit card to pay off your business’s debt faster and more cheaply, try to avoid using the card for new purchases until after you’ve paid down the balance.

 - Avoid fees.
 Many credit card providers charge late and returned payment fees, as well as fees on cash advances, foreign transactions and balance transfers.
-Read the terms and conditions of the credit card you end up with to make sure you understand all of the costs you could incur.
+Read the terms and conditions of the credit card to understand the costs you could incur.

 - Contact customer service.
 Keep an eye on your bill, and reach out to your credit card provider if you notice any problems.

-A business balance transfer credit card can be a useful tool for managing your company’s finances, but there are some traps to watch out for.
-Mainly, try to make your payments on time to avoid incurring a high penalty APR, and know that the amount you can transfer is limited — usually less than $15,000.
+A business balance transfer credit card can be useful for managing your company’s finances, but there are some traps to watch out for.
+Mainly, try to make your payments on time to avoid a high penalty APR, and know that the amount you can transfer is limited — usually less than $15,000.

 Be sure to compare all available options and make the necessary calculations before deciding which card is best suited for your business’s needs.